 When a job (part) is processed on a machine, time is required to setup the machine for the next job before the actual machining of the job.
 Usually, setup times are assumed to be independent of the sequence of jobs and are included in the processing times.
 In many realistic problems, however, setup times depend on the type of job just completed as well as on the job to be processed on a machine.

 In the conventional scheduling problem where only one group is involved, the problem with sequence-dependent setup times is a formidable one even for the simple criterion of minimizing the total elapsed time.
 It is well known that the problem corresponds to the so-called "traveling salesman problem."
 Although no simple algorithm for solving the traveling salesman problem is known, several solution procedures that will obtain optimal solutions to problems of modest size and approximate solutions to larger problems have recently been developed.
-The optimizing procedures involve dynamic programming 1,2) and the branch-and-bound method, both being general purpose methodologies.
-A heuristic procedure 4,5) is one of the methods which give near optimal solutions.
+The optimizing procedures involve dynamic programming1,2) and the branch-and-bound method,3) both being general purpose methodologies.
+A heuristic procedure4,5) is one of the methods which give near optimal solutions, on the sequence of groups,6,7) In the model, job setup times are assumed to be sequence-independent and are included in job processing times.